riscv-software-src/riscof/docs/source/plugins.rst

   $ riscof setup --refname=sail_cSim --dutname=spike

-.. note:: You can change the name from spike to the name of your target
+.. note:: You can change the name from Spike to the name of your target

-This above command should generate a spike folder with the following contents:
+This above command should generate a Spike folder with the following contents:

 .. code-block:: bash
   :linenos:

   env                          # contains sample header file and linker file
-  riscof_spike.py              # sample spike plugin for RISCOF spike_isa.yaml               # sample ISA YAML configuration file spike_platform.yaml          # sample PLATFORM YAML configuration file
+  riscof_spike.py              # sample Spike plugin for RISCOF spike_isa.yaml               # sample ISA YAML configuration file spike_platform.yaml          # sample PLATFORM YAML configuration file